WebAssembly/component-model/design/mvp/CanonicalABI.md

         [packed_ctx] = await call_and_trap_on_throw(opts.callback, task, [ctx, event, payload])
   task.exit()
 ```
-In the `sync` case, the `post-return` function is only called if
-`sync-task-return` is not set in the `canonopt`s.
-Later, `post-return` may be
-deprecated and removed, as `task.return` is more convenient and expressive.

 In the `async` case, there are two sub-cases depending on whether the
 `callback` `canonopt` was set.
 When `callback` is present, waiting happens in
 an "event loop" inside `canon_lift` which also allows yielding (i.e., allowing